Submit CSR to Microsoft CA using CertReq

 Where V3 templates are utilized and requests cannot be made via Microsoft CA’s web enrollment, a certificate request must be submitted using an alternate method.
 Here is how to to submit a Certificate Signing Request (CSR) to a Microsoft CA using CertReq.

 Before we can submit a request using CertReq this way, we need to generate our Certificate Signing Request (CSR) file.
-To generate a CSR on a Microsoft Windows machine via MMC console see EnTrust’s CSR Help kb article.
-Once a CSR file is available we can proceed with our next steps.
+To generate a CSR on a Microsoft Windows machine via MMC console see Generate CSR on Windows Server.
+Once a CSR file is available we can proceed with the next steps.

 Submit CSR to Microsoft CA using CertReq 1